manhhungpc/surtr/README.md

 ### Future works:

 -   Add Supabase, Firebase, PostgreSQL template for Typescript
--   Add templates for Javascript
+-   ~~Add templates for Javascript~~
 -   Check for working of all templates
+-   Probably support Nest.js

 ### Contribution

-Feel free to contribute, follow this [guide](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#commit)
+Feel free to contribute, just open an issue and create a pull request!